 The more we are exposed to a stimulus, the higher our threshold of fear becomes.
-Try to be consistently not stupid, instead of trying to be very intelligent.

 Ask: How can I be wrong?
 Who can tell me if I'm wrong?

 Talk to a man about himself and he will listen for hours.